platformio/platformio-core/docs/projectconf.rst

 .. seealso::
     Please make sure to read :ref:`unit_testing` guide first.

-Ignore tests where the name matches specified patterns.
+Ignore :ref:`unit_testing` tests where the name matches specified patterns.
 Multiple names are allowed.
 Please separate them using comma+space ", ".
 Also, you can ignore some tests using :option:`platformio test --ignore` command.

 .. list-table::
     :header-rows:  1